DCAN-Labs/cdni-brain/docs/pipelines.md

 62. Preferred flags:

-    - --participant-label \ : a space delimited list of participant identifiers or a single identifier (the sub- prefix can be removed)
+    - `--participant-label \` : a space delimited list of participant identifiers or a single identifier (the sub- prefix can be removed)

-    - --age-months \: used to specify the age in months of the participant that is being processed
+    - `--age-months \`: used to specify the age in months of the participant that is being processed

-    - --derivatives /derivatives \ : Nibabies will use a segmentation from the segmentation pipeline (pre-postBIBSnet).
+    - `--derivatives /derivatives \` : Nibabies will use a segmentation from the segmentation pipeline (pre-postBIBSnet).
 This flag is used to clarify that the precomputed segmentation directory is being utilized.

-    - --cifti-output 91k \ : Possible choices: 91k, 170k.
+    - `--cifti-output 91k \` : Possible choices: 91k, 170k.
 Output preprocessed BOLD as a CIFTI-dense time series.
 Optionally, the number of grayordinate can be specified (default is 91k, which equates to 2mm resolution).
 Default: False

-    - --topup-max-vols 2 \ [**Deprecated as of 22.2.0] **:used to limit frames per run to use from PEPolar fmaps, useful when there are more than one pair of runs that have type _dir-AP _and _dir-PA_ in the /fmap directory to prevent topup distortion correction from taking excessively long
+    - `--topup-max-vols 2 \` [**Deprecated as of 22.2.0] **:used to limit frames per run to use from PEPolar fmaps, useful when there are more than one pair of runs that have type _dir-AP _and _dir-PA_ in the /fmap directory to prevent topup distortion correction from taking excessively long

-    - -vv \ : level 2 verbose log output, useful for troubleshooting
+    - `-vv \` : level 2 verbose log output, useful for troubleshooting

-    - --nprocs 32 \ : maximum number of threads across all processes
+    - `--nprocs 32 \` : maximum number of threads across all processes

-    - --omp-nthreads 3 \ : maximum number of threads per-process
+    - `-`-omp-nthreads 3 \` : maximum number of threads per-process

-    - -w /work : used to specify a working directory within the container’s filesystem, named _/work_.
+    - `-w /work` : used to specify a working directory within the container’s filesystem, named _/work_.

 63. If an error is encountered, document it [here](https://docs.google.com/document/d/16qSEPV1_FHOHBq2eJOuZLqISv-0zCbpOJQ7HesEQCv4/edit#heading=h.13assk4h50o4).
 Also, see [Troubleshooting](troubleshooting.md#nibabies-and-fmriprep).